madhanbabu2004/Ex02-Outlier/README.md

 # Ex02-Outlier
+# AIM

-You are given bhp.csv which contains property prices in the city of banglore, India.
+To identify given bhp.csv which contains property prices in the city of banglore, India.
 You need to examine price_per_sqft column and do following,

+# PROCEDURE

 (1) Remove outliers using IQR